 They went so far as to film it with Alden in full make-up, but everyone looked at it and agreed it just wasn’t right.
 I shan’t traumatize you with it, but a quick Google Image search can easily take you to a photo of Alden in full Freddy make-up and mask on the Dream Warriors set.

 10. The Freddy Snake originally looked like a giant penis

 The “Freddy Snake” was originally pink, and basically looked like a giant penis swallowing Kristen whole.
-Some of the effects crew say this was intentional, others claim it was unintentional.
-Either way, once Chuck Russell saw it he was adamant that they could not film the puppet in that condition.
-He immediately instructed the set painters re-paint the puppet, adding in blues and greys, just anything to make it not quite so pink.
+Some of the effects crew say this was intentional, others say not so much.
+Either way, once Chuck Russell saw it he was adamant they could not film the puppet in that condition, immediately instructing the crew to re-paint the puppet, adding in blues and greys, just anything to make it not quite so pink.
 However, they were pressed for time so they ultimately just covered it in a green goo.

 The crisis was far from averted, though.
-Much like the prop shark from Jaws, the puppet, of which there were 3 different versions, didn’t quite work properly.
-So, they actually had to film the sequence backwards and play it in reverse: when Kristen is being swallowed by Freddy they started with her completely in the puppet and then slowly pulled the puppet off of her, playing it in reverse so it would like she was being swallowed.
+Much like the prop shark in Jaws, the puppet, of which there were 3 different versions, never quite worked properly.
+So, they actually had to film the sequence backwards and play it in reverse.
+That means when Kristen is being swallowed by Freddy they started with her completely in the puppet and then slowly pulled the puppet off of her, playing it in reverse to mimic the appearance of being swallowed.

 11. Patricia Arquette needed 52 takes to get through her first scene

 Chuck Russell was making his directorial debut with Dream Warriors, but the script he and Darabont delivered called for a $20 million budget.
 The studio was only willing to give them $4.5 million.
 The result was an incredibly tense set, not a particularly ideal setting for Patricia Arquette to make her film debut.